Skip to content

 2. Analyze the root cause:

-• Analyze thread activity (On-Premise UI) to detect blocked or excessive memory-holding threads.
+• Review thread activity to detect blocked or memory-holding threads.

 3. Resolve the issue:

-• Optimize object lifecycles by removing unnecessary references and ensuring objects are released when no longer needed.
+• Remove unnecessary object references and ensure objects are released when no longer needed.

-• Adjust JVM memory settings and garbage collection strategies if necessary to better manage memory usage.
+• Adjust JVM memory settings and garbage collection strategies if needed.

 4. Validate the fix:

-• Confirm that heap usage has improved and returned to expected levels.
+• Re-check memory metrics in FusionReactor and confirm heap usage has returned to expected levels.

-• Monitor garbage collection behavior to ensure memory pressure has been reduced.
+• Monitor GC behavior to ensure memory pressure has reduced.

-• Set up Crash Protection alerts for abnormal memory consumption trends to prevent future memory leaks.
+• Configure Crash Protection alerts for abnormal memory trends to catch future regressions early.